Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array

 As recently proposed in Ref.~\cite{Lukas_2024_tJ}, we encode the hole and spins into three Rydberg states of \Rb atoms.
 The dipole-dipole and the van der Waals (vdW) interactions between atoms implement a hard-core bosonic $t$-$J$-$V$ model, with at most one particle per site.
 The $1/r^3$ dipole-dipole interactions yield hole tunneling $\propto t$, and the $1/r^6$ vdW interactions realize magnetic spin coupling $\propto J_{\perp}, J_{z}$, and hole-hole interactions $\propto V$.
 In a 1D chain, the tweezers setup allows us to tune the ratio between hole tunneling $t$, spin interaction $J_{\perp,z}$, and hole-hole interaction $V$ over a large range by changing the orientation of the chain with respect to the quantization axis.
 In a 2D array, the ratio $t/J$ can be tuned by varying the site distance.
 In both cases, we can access the regimes $t\ll J_{\perp}$ and $t\gg J_{\perp}$.
-With this, we implement the $t$-$J$-$V$ Hamiltonian and study the dynamical properties of doped 1D and 2D quantum magnets with long-range dipolar tunneling.
+In our implementation, we study the dynamical properties of doped 1D and 2D quantum magnets with long-range dipolar tunneling.

 In this model, the interplay between tunneling~$t$ and AFM spin flip-flop interactions~$J_ \perp$ introduces a ``sign problem'', even when the exchange statistics of holes is bosonic~\cite{Zhang2024}.
 At high particle density, this frustration leads to strong spin-charge correlations~\cite{Lukas_2024_tJ}, such as paired phases~\cite{Zhang2024}.
 While the statistics plays a crucial role for collective properties, our model explores underlying mechanisms, including magnetically-mediated pairing mechanisms~\cite{Siller2001,OMahony2022} or kinetic magnetism~\cite{Morera2024}.
 Furthermore, the broad tunability of the parameters opens the door a wide range of exotic phenomena~\cite{Sous2020}.